Most US stocks fall after a disappointing inflation update, but Big Tech keeps Wall Street steady

 But a solid job market could also give the Fed less reason to cut interest rates in the short term.

-The data helped send Treasury yields higher in the bond market.
-The yield on the 10-year Treasury climbed to 4.29% from 4.20% just before the data reports’ release and from 4.24% late Wednesday.

-On Wall Street, Tapestry helped lead the market lower as the company behind the Coach and Kate Spade New York brands feels the pressure of tariffs.
+On Wall Street, Tapestry tumbled after the company behind the Coach and Kate Spade New York brands showed it's feeling the pressure of tariffs.

-Deere fell 6.4% even though the machinery maker likewise delivered a better profit than expected.
-There, too, the focus was on where profits are heading in the future.
+Deere fell 6.8% even though the machinery maker likewise delivered a better profit than expected.
+There, too, the focus was on where profits are heading.
 It cut the top end of its forecasted range for profit this fiscal year and said its customers “remain cautious amid ongoing uncertainty.”

-Gains for a few Big Tech stocks also helped to limit Wall Street's losses.
-Amazon rose 3.5% to add to its gains from the prior day when it announced same-day delivery of fresh groceries in more than 1,000 cities and towns.
+Big Tech stocks also helped mask Wall Street’s losses.
+Amazon rose 2.9% to add to its gains from the prior day when it announced same-day delivery of fresh groceries in more than 1,000 cities and towns.

-Because Amazon is so huge, with a market value of $2.45 trillion, its stock carries much more weight on the S&P 500 than the typical company's.
+Because Amazon is so huge, with a market value of $2.45 trillion, the movements for its stock carry much more weight on the S&P 500 than the typical company’s.

 In stock markets abroad, indexes were mixed across Asia and Europe ahead of a key meeting between U.S. President Donald Trump and Russian President Vladimir Putin on Friday.